-Although area watercourses are protected in place within the natural heritage corridor, HDFs have management recommendations ranging from 'no management' to 'protection'.
-Section 5.2 discusses each type of management recommendation, and the HDF technical memo describes protocols and rationale used to determine each recommendation (Appendix D-2).
-The headwater drainage feature summary table in Appendix D-3 provides an overall review of feature evaluation, recommendations, and rationale.
+Although area watercourses are primarily protected in place within the natural heritage corridor, HDFs have management recommendations ranging from 'no management' to 'protection'.
+Section 5.2 discusses each type of management recommendation, and the Phase 1 report describes protocols and rationale used to determine each recommendation.
+The headwater drainage feature summary table in Appendix D provides an overall review of feature evaluation, recommendations, and rationale.

-Seven HDFs with 'no management' recommendations will be removed as they present no value in terms of form or function, hydrologically or ecologically.
-The remaining HDFs will be protected within the Premier Gateway Natural Heritage System, with the exception of HT-2b-4 which has been recommended for 'conservation'.
-This feature must be maintained to an extent whereby function, riparian corridor, and downstream watercourse connection remain or are enhanced.
-HDF-2 is the only feature recommended for protection in-situ, but some enhancements may be implemented.
+Seven HDFs with 'no management' recommendations are proposed to be removed as they provide no value in terms of form or function, hydrologically or ecologically.
+These exist as vegetated golf course swales, or agricultural swales/furrows that are actively ploughed and cropped.
+The former produces little sediment to receiving features (a pond system), and the latter produce sediment of poor quality (fines, likely contaminated by fertilizer).
+Sediment production from agricultural swales or furrows mainly occurs post-freshet while the surface is still bare.
+The remaining HDFs are proposed to be protected within the Premier Gateway Natural Heritage System, with the exception of HT-2b-4 which has been recommended for 'conservation'.
+This feature is to be maintained to an extent whereby function, riparian corridor, and downstream watercourse connection remain or are enhanced.
+HT-2b-4 may be maintained, relocated, and/or enhanced, but needs to remain as an open water channel to convey flows from the outfall(s) at Steeles Avenue to the receiving watercourse.
+This feature can benefit from a slight realignment at the downstream end, as it is in close proximity to Trafalgar Road.

+HDF-2 is the only feature currently recommended for protection in-situ, but some enhancements may be implemented.

 In some cases, potential relocation has been proposed in the land use plan for degraded or highly impacted HDFs.
-Three HDFs that have potential relocation/realignment with classifications of 'conservation' (E-T1-4 and HDF-1), and 'mitigation' (HT-2b-3 and HT-2b-3c).
+Three HDFs that have potential relocation/realignment with classifications of 'conservation' (HDF-1), and 'mitigation' (HT-2b-3 and HT-2b-3c).
 These were created or heavily impacted by each land use (e.g. tilling, grazing, piping, and tile drains).
 As such, the relocation presents the opportunity to restore and enhance these features, including relocation towards other NHS features, reducing segmentation by developed land parcels.